ebebbington/juanportal/src/juanportal/README.md

 ## Building

-The command to do this does reside inside of `package.json` so all you need to do is run:
+The command to do this does reside inside of `package.json`.

-`npm run build`

 This will 're-build' the server to correct changes made, such as re-compiling TS files, re-bundling all React components using Webpack, and restarting the server